Sy Smith: 2010–2011: Syberselects

 In April 2010, Smith appeared on The Mo'Nique Show to perform her single "Fly Away With Me" and promote her album Conflict.
 She later announced that she was planning to release a new project in 2010.
 In July 2010, Smith went on tour with Mark de Clive-Lowe.
 In mid-August 2010, Smith released a single "Truth" to iTunes.
 In October 2010, Smith received a Soultrack Readers Choice Award "Song of the Year" nomination for her song "Greatest Weapon of all Time".
 On October 26, 2010, Smith released her best of album, SyberSelects: A Collection of Sy Smith Favorites.

 In December 2010, Smith confirmed in an interview, that she will be doing a jazz album.

 In January 2011, Sy Smith and Mark de Clive-Lowe recorded a version of Teena Marie's 1984 hit "Lovergirl" and went on the tour with The Foreign Exchange.

-2011–present: Fast and Curious
+2011–2015: Fast and Curious

 In November 2011, Smith began touring with Sheila E. and the E Family.
 In December 2011, Smith announced her fourth album, Fast and Curious to be released on March 6, 2012.

 In January 2012, Smith and The Decorders released a remake of Minnie Riperton's song "Inside My Love".
 On March 6, 2012, Smith released her fourth studio album Fast and Curious.
 She regularly appears as a guest soloist on tour dates for trumpeter Chris Botti.
 In 2013, she performed regularly as a supporting vocalist for French musical icon Johnny Hallyday.
 Smith also re-joined Chris Botti as the featured vocalist for his tour.

 In September 2015, Smith released a cover version of Janet Jackson's "When I Think of You".

-Personal life

-On July 11, 2010, Sy Smith married Shawn Carter Peterson.
+2016–present: Further Albums

+Smith's fifth album “Sometimes a Rose Will Grow in Concrete” was released in February 2018.
+Smith released her sixth studio album “Until We Meet Again” in 2024.

+In 2022 Smith led a tribute to jazz music in the neighbor of South L.A.'s Central Avenue.